Development Tips and Tricks

 A: You can use the standard Kubernetes commands, e.g.

-sudo kubectl exec -it <POD-NAME> -c <CONTAINER-NAME -- bash or
+sudo kubectl exec -it YOUR-POD-NAME -c YOUR-CONTAINER-NAME -- bash or

 Q: What do I do if Entando doesn't fully initialize?

-A: The most common cause of this is a networking problem.
+A: The most common cause is a networking problem.
 See the Network issues section below for details.
-If all else fails, reach out to the Entando team on Slack or in the Forums.
+If all else fails, reach out to the Entando team on Slack.

 # Shared Servers